es-repo/reactive-elements/README.md

 - Component updates its state as soon as new value emitted from a bound observable.
 As result no need in special change detection mechanism.

 - Only those attributes, innerText and etc are updated which are bound to the observable via bind function.
 Component does not re-render.
-As result no need in Virtual DOM.
+As result no need in Virtual DOM to gain good performance.

 ## API